 Contingencies are evaluated based on Statement of Financial Accounting Standards (SFAS) No. 5, Accounting for Contingencies, using the best information available.
 A material loss contingency is accrued and disclosed when it is probable that an asset has been impaired or a liability incurred and the amount of the loss can be reasonably estimated.
 If a range of possible loss is established, the minimum amount in the range is accrued, unless some other amount within the range appears to be a better estimate.
 If the probable loss cannot be reasonably estimated, no accrual is recorded, but the loss contingency is disclosed to the effect that the probable loss cannot be reasonably estimated.
-A material loss contingency will be disclosed when it is recorded upon realization and are disclosed when material.
+A material loss contingency will be disclosed when it is reasonably possible that an asset has been impaired or a liability incurred.
+Gain contingencies are recognized upon realization and are disclosed when material.